yefremov/jsdom/lib/newapi1.md

 });
 ```

-- `url` sets the value returned by `window.location`, `document.URL`, and `document.documentURI`, but it also affects things like resolution of relative URLs within the document, and the same-origin checks and referrer used in fetching external resources.
+- `url` sets the value returned by `window.location`, `document.URL`, and `document.documentURI`, and affects things like resolution of relative URLs within the document and the same-origin restrictions and referrer used while fetching external resources.
 It defaults to `"about:blank"`.
 - `referrer` just affects the value read from `document.referrer`.
 It defaults to `"about:blank"`.
 - `contentType` affects the value read from `document.contentType`, and how the document is parsed: as HTML or as XML.
 Values that are not `"text/html"` or an [XML mime type](https://html.spec.whatwg.org/multipage/infrastructure.html#xml-mime-type) will throw.
 It defaults to `"text/html"`.